 I am Bill Horne.
 Watashinonamaeha Bill Horne わたし Bill Horne I do not speak Japanese – yet!
 Nihon gogade kimasen – Imadani! 未だに Dahooja – This means “hello” in the indigenous language where we live in Canada.
 Dahooja – Kore wa, watashitachi ga Kanada ni sunde iru Indo no neitibu gengo no `kon’nichiwa’ o imi shimasu.
 Dahooja – これは、私たちがカナダに住んでいるインドのネイティブ言語の「こんにちは」を意味します。 I am honoured to be part of the Biennale and I am very happy to be in Japan.
 Watashi wa Biennale ni sanka dekita koto o kōei ni omotte ori, Nihon ni iru koto o totemo ureshiku omotte imasu. 私はビエンナーレに参加できたことを光栄に思っており、日本にいることをとても嬉しく思っています。 Thanks to NBC Meshtec, the judges and to Matsuda-san.

 NBC Meshtec, shinsa-in, Matsuda-shi ni kansha shimasu.
 NBC Meshtec、審査員、松田氏に感謝します。 Thanks to my wife, Claire Kujundzic, who is also an artist, and to our friends and family who helped us come here.
 Geijutsukade mo aru tsuma no Claire Kujundzic, soshite watashitachi ga koko ni kuru no o tasukete kureta yūjin ya kazoku ni kansha shimasu. 芸術家でもある妻のクレア・クジュンジッチ、そして私たちがここに来るのを助けてくれた友人や家族に感謝します。 Congratulations to my fellow artists for their beautiful work!
 Watashi no nakama no ātisuto no utsukushī sakuhin ni omedetōgozaimasu. 私の仲間のアーティストの美しい作品におめでとうございます。 Screen printing is fun!
-Sukurīn insatsu wa tanoshī! スクリーン印刷は楽しい！ Connecting people from around the world gives me hope and joy.
+Sukurīn insatsu wa tanoshī! スクリーン印刷は楽しい！ Connecting with people from around the world gives me hope and joy.
 Sekaijū no hitobito o tsunagu koto de, kibō to yorokobi ga e raremasu. 世界中の人々をつなぐことで、希望と喜びが得られます。 Thank-you.
 Arigatōgozaimashita. ありがとうございました。

 Award presentation by Mr Akiya Fukada; Claire Kujundzic photo.